nhattruongpham/nhattruongpham.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
 subtitle: Ph.D.
-Student in Integrative Biotechnology specializing in Computational Biology and Bioinformatics
+Student in Integrative Biotechnology specializing in 🧬Computational Biology and Bioinformatics🧬

 profile:
   align: right